-Free sewing patterns: a beach dress
+Free sewing patterns: how to make a beach dress

 While we always remember to put on sunscreen for protection from the sun’s harmful effects, sometimes we forget that clothes can shield the body from the mighty rays also.
-Here are some protective dresses that will help you stay covered and stylish at the same time.
+Here are some protective DIY beach dresses that will help you stay covered and stylish at the same time.
 And best of all – you can sew them yourself in no time at all from the fabric of your choice and they can be not only sun-protective but also bright, fashionable and fun.

 Take the following measurements: